GerSkyking/SkyMap-X/README.md

 ---

 ## Planned for Handheld Mode
+- Map Panning
 - Map Panning via interaction system
+- in Handheld all Bigmode Functions
 ---

  Some features may behave differently depending on the active UI mode